Department Phone Numbers

 Accounts Payable is responsible for submitting timely payments for purchases made by the district against valid invoices.
 These payments are made to a wide variety of vendors that do business with the district.
 Reimbursements are also made to employees who travel outside of the district and who drive their personal vehicle on board business.

 This department is responsible for receipt of monies that flow into the district.
 Sources for these monies include the state and tuition reimbursements from other districts, school building receipts and contract agreement for building leases, land and other district assets.

 The Budget Department has responsibility for maintaining and monitoring budgetary transactions for all funds of the Dayton Public Schools.
 This department oversees the fiscal activities of grants, assists departments and schools with transfers, and monitors expenditure activity with respect to the appropriation of funds.
 The Budget Department assists staff in understanding and working with the budget process, account codes, encumbering and spending, and meeting deadlines as set in grants and projects.
 Budget Department staff work with grant program staff, setting internal budgets, ensuring access securities are in place, requesting cash draws, monitoring expenditures, and ensuring all interim and final reports are filed accurately and timely.
 The Budget Department facilitates the annual budget process, ensuring that an appropriation resolution is approved by the Dayton Board of Education.

-- Review immunization records according to state and local regulations
+- Review of immunization records to ensure compliance with Ohio state law

-- Consult with parent, student, staff and health care community concerning the individual needs of students
+- Consultation with parents, students, and staff concerning the individual needs of students

-- Promote awareness of a safe and healthy school environment
+- Promote a safe and health school environment

 The mission of the Office of Information Technology is to provide a technology infrastructure and resources for students, staff and faculty through timely and efficient delivery of services.